-- a) To visually define and promote attractive public spaces. - b) To enhance public spaces so that they are vibrant, safe and welcoming. - c) To create a sense of identity for the area by building distinctive places which reflect cultural diversity and local heritage and illuminate contemporary significance and meaning. - d) To facilitate cultural identity through art and design in public places, with the engagement of the local community. - e) To enhance creative cultural life of the community and place, liveability and amenity through the provision of public art and interpretive elements.
+- a) To visually define and promote attractive public spaces. - b) To enhance public spaces so that they are vibrant, safe and welcoming. - c) To create a sense of identity for the area by building distinctive places which reflect cultural diversity and local heritage and illuminate contemporary significance and meaning. - d) To facilitate cultural identity through art and design in public places, with the engagement of the local community.

-- a) Public art is used to define entry ways to the new release area. - b) Public art is provided throughout key public domain areas. - c) Public art may be freestanding art objects or works integrated into building facades, other built edges, and landscaping adjoining public spaces. - d) Public art should contribute to a sense of Place, pride and local identity, with themes that reflect Aboriginal significance of the local area, local heritage, local stories, local environment or community. - e) Street furniture maximises pedestrian comfort, convenience and amenity. - f) Street furniture forms an integrated element of the streetscape.
+- a) Public art is used to define entry ways to the new release area. - b) Public art is provided throughout key public domain areas. - c) Public art may be freestanding art objects or works integrated into building facades, other built edges, and landscaping adjoining public spaces. - d) Street furniture maximises pedestrian comfort, convenience and amenity.

+e) Street furniture forms an integrated element of the streetscape.